 For maintenance, this method will require a redo every few days to a week, depending on preference.

-Tips and tricks You’ll find plenty of trimmers out there specifically designed for prettying up your pubes.
+You’ll find plenty of trimmers out there specifically designed for prettying up your pubes.
 Look at options marketed toward the opposite sex as well.
 Don’t miss out on something that will work best for your body or budget just because of packaging.

 Soften skin and expand the hair with 5 to 10 minutes in the bath or shower.
 Lather up with shaving cream, gel, oil, or butter.
 Choose products designed for sensitive skin and avoid applying directly to the vaginal opening, anal opening, or urethra.
 Rinse your razor after each swipe.